5. Selection criteria

 This criterion is to be used where required.

 The relevant experience of the consulting organisation / group in working with or on a project of this type, scale and environment eg design, documentation, administration etc.

-Knowledge of Government / Department of Health projects and procedures.
+Knowledge of government and Department of Health and Human Services projects and procedures.